OfflineRocket/Phendrana/README.md

 ### Compiling
 To compile firmware for Phendrana
+0. Ensure the .UF2 bootloader is installed from here: (to be added later) (Version * currently works)
 1. Download the Phendrana Firmware repo
 2. Follow the [ZMK Toolchain Setup](https://zmk.dev/docs/development/setup) Guide Local Build Guide
 3. Place the Phendrana files in the zmk/app/boards/shields/Phendrana folder (you will need to make the folder)